At Gloucester Road Primary we have adopted a ‘Mastery’ approach to teaching and learning in Mathematics.

 Calculation Policy overview - Due to be reviewed inline with Can Do Maths Resources.

 - Become fluent in the fundamentals of mathematics so that they develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 - Can solve problems by applying their mathematics to a variety of problems with increasing sophistication, including in unfamiliar contexts and to model real-life scenarios.

 - Can reason mathematically by following a line of enquiry and develop and present a justification, argument or proof using mathematical language.

 Our beliefs: We believe that ability within Mathematics is not fixed.
 We are developing the mindsets of children and adults alike to develop a Growth Mindset and a ‘We Can’ attitude to Mathematics.
 We believe that through quality first teaching and intelligent practice, children learning together and immediate intervention that all children have the potential to ‘go deeper’ and broaden their understanding of mathematical concepts.

 Our definition of Mastery: At Gloucester Road Primary School we have a core set of principles and beliefs for achieving mastery in mathematics.
 This includes a belief that all pupils are capable of understanding and doing mathematics.
 Pupils are neither ‘born with the maths gene’ or ‘just no good at math.’
-With good teaching, appropriate resources, effort and a ‘can do’ attitude all children can achieve and enjoy mathematics.
-Mathematics is mathematics and the key ideas and building blocks are important for everyone.
+With good teaching through small manageable steps, appropriate resources, effort and a ‘can do’ attitude, all children can achieve and enjoy Mathematics.

 Mastery is not just being able to memorise key facts and procedures and to answer test questions accurately and quickly.
 Mastery involves knowing why as well as knowing that and knowing how.
 It means being able to use one’s knowledge appropriately, flexibly and creatively and to apply it in new and unfamiliar situations.